 Peter Livius was the sixth child of a Hamburg German employed in the English factory at Lisbon.
-His English mother sent him to school in England where, about 1758, he married Anna Elizabeth, daughter of Colonel John Tufton Mason.
+His English mother sent him to school in England where, on 5 May 1762, at Falmouth, he married Anne Elizabeth, daughter of Colonel John Tufton Mason.
 This marriage was the foundation of his personal fortune.

 Livius went to London to fight his dismissal, representing himself as the victim of the Wentworth family compact.
 The affair was widely reported in the colonial press.
 The Board of Trade accepted his charges, but the Privy Council upheld Wentworth’s decision.
 He went to work to improve his credentials in England by a gift of elk horns to the Royal Society, which made him a fellow in 1773 for being “well versed in various branches of Science.”
 He studied law at the Middle Temple and was called to the bar in 1775; an honorary dcl from Oxford University followed immediately.

 Livius still planned to return to New Hampshire with honour vindicated, and he persuaded the secretary of state for the American Colonies, Lord Dartmouth, that he should be appointed chief justice with a salary paid directly by the crown.
 Wentworth protested vehemently and successfully; Livius had to settle for the posts of judge of the Court of Common Pleas and judge of the Court of Vice-Admiralty, in Montreal.
 Dartmouth wrote Governor Guy Carleton* that a man of Livius’ abilities deserved a place on the Council and a seigneury.
-Livius arrived at Quebec on 4 Nov.
-1775, just in time to experience the siege by the Americans [see Richard Montgomery.
+Livius arrived in Quebec City on 4 Nov.
+1775, just in time to experience the siege by the Americans [see Richard Montgomery].
 He later wrote of serving “day and night . . . with a musquet on my shoulder as a private soldier.”
-He was rewarded with the office of chief justice in August 1776 and, ex officio, a senior place in the Council.
+He was rewarded with the office of chief justice in August 1776, his nomination being confirmed by royal commission the following May with, ex officio, a senior place on the Council.
 He tried his hand at secret correspondence with the rebel general John Sullivan, urging him to turn over New Hampshire to the royal forces.
 The letter was intercepted and widely published; the new state responded by confiscating his estates and banishing him forever.

 In the spring of 1782 Livius brought suit against Carleton for damages.
 He refused to go to Quebec unless the British government pledged that he would not be dismissed without a warrant from home.
 He claimed payment of arrears of salary, plus the expenses incurred in defending himself, and he wanted the seigneury and ironworks of Saint-Maurice as additional compensation.
 The secretary of state for the Home Department, Lord Sydney, who had to fend off these demands, found Livius pompous and unpleasant: he “asks a Silk Gown [kc] & Money, the Lord knows what . . . .
 He is a talking Man of Parade, with a strange Cast of Eye.”